 ESR1 has been a focus in breast cancer for quite some time, but is also clinically relevant in endometrial, ovarian and other cancer types.
 The identification of ER-positive breast cancers that are resistant to hormone therapy have inspired clinical sequencing efforts to shed light on the mechanisms of this resistance.
 A number of mutations in the ligand binding domain of ESR1 have been implicated in hormone resistance and anti-estrogen therapies.
 These observations have spurred efforts to develop therapeutics that stimulate ESR1 protein degradation (e.g. Fulvestrant), rather than acting as a small molecule antagonist.
 These agents are currently in clinical trials and have seen some success.

 GeneCards Summary for ESR1 Gene

 ESR1 (Estrogen Receptor 1) is a Protein Coding gene.
 Diseases associated with ESR1 include Estrogen Resistance and Migraine With Or Without Aura 1.
-Among its related pathways are Signaling mediated by p38-alpha and p38-beta and Signaling by ERBB4.
+Among its related pathways are Signaling mediated by p38-alpha and p38-beta and Plasma membrane estrogen receptor signaling.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and identical protein binding.
 An important paralog of this gene is ESR2.

 UniProtKB/Swiss-Prot for ESR1 Gene